BlahDull/bareMetal_stm32407xx_drivers/README.md

 This project was taken for the purpose of learning and getting hands on experience with bare metal embedded driver development.
 I have enjoy low-level development and wanted to gain experience working with register level programming and implementing my own APIs for different protocols without using a HAL, to learn how the hardware/software interactions really work.

 # Known Issues
+I2C interrupt can get stuck sending data if more than one start and stop condition is sent in quick sucession.

 ***TODO***
+Implement DMA support for SPI and I2C.